-- The Grange was clean throughout inspection.
+• Elmlea was clean throughout our inspection.
 Where possible, people were involved alongside staff in maintaining the cleanliness of the home.
+One person's care and support plans documented, 'My favourite thing is unloading the washing machine and taking the bins out."

-One person told us, "The home is kept clean and tidy.
-Sometimes I use the hoover to clean my room." - Staff understood how to manage potential infection control risks and followed the policies in place when managing laundry and body fluids. - Staff completed food hygiene training and there had been no recent infection outbreaks at the service.
+• Staff understood how to manage potential infection control risks and followed the policies in place when managing laundry and body fluids.

+• Staff completed food hygiene training and there had been no recent infection outbreaks at the service.